 What is Social Sentiment Analysis?

+And those who are ambivalent aren’t an immediate threat – but those who despise your brand might be.
+Focus on what is driving their hatred and fix whatever needs fixing.
+That doesn’t mean you can ignore those with neutral emotions, however – they just need a different kind of attention.
+Do they just not care, or has something rubbed them the wrong way (and they’re just not sharing)?
+How can you connect with them?
 To find the root of their ambivalence, look at the things that move them, and target them with individual messaging that speaks to those passions.
 It’s not about your brand – they know who you are from your @handle or page name.
 Make it about them – and act like a human, not a marketer.

 Sentiment Analysis in Action